Frequently Asked Questions

 - Isn't The Government Promising Fast Broadband For All?

-When viewing the information on the BBfN site, please note that the BDUK scheme has to operate within the following criteria "Basic" broadband is broadband which delivers access line speeds of at least 2 Megabits per second (Mbps).
+When viewing the information on the BBfN site, please note that the scheme has to operate within the following criteria "Basic" broadband is broadband which delivers access line speeds of at least 2 Megabits per second (Mbps).
 "Fast" broadband is broadband which delivers an access line speed of greater than 15Mbps.
 Public subsidy can only be used where speeds are not "fast".
-Therefore, in terms of interpretation on the BDUK web site those properties marked as follows:
+In consequence the properties within a post code are marked as follows:

 Green - "Some or all properties have access to fast broadband" i.e. over 15 Mbps download speed today